• Blog

 Boarding Shuttle Tebrau

-This is a popular service as it’s a much quicker way to cross the border than using the shuttle bus service.
-The immigration process takes about 15 minutes, even if it is busy.
-I saw some veteran border crossers that knew what carriage to get on in order to be the first in the immigration queue, but even when I was at the back of the queue the line moves fast.
+The immigration process takes about 15 minutes, even if it’s busy.
+I saw some veteran border crossers that knew what carriage to get on in order to be the first in the immigration queue.
+I was at the back of the queue, but the line moves fast.

 Free seating assignment on the Shuttle Tebrau